 Following a drive to combat this, focus has steered towards inspiring the next generation of GP’s through work experience.
 Students wishing to embark on a career in medicine are able to gain clinical experience working in a community healthcare setting allowing candidates to see how intellectually stimulating, challenging and diverse a career in primary care actually is.

-Health Education England, together with the Royal College of GPs and the Medical Schools Council, has produced the GP Work Experience Toolkit aimed at aiding surgeries in the successful running of a work experience program.
+Workforce Transformation and Education, together with the Royal College of GPs and the Medical Schools Council, has produced the GP Work Experience Toolkit aimed at aiding surgeries in the successful running of a work experience program.
 The Toolkit covers every aspect of the process from the initial offer to risk and confidentiality advice.

 Primary Care is an exciting & fast paced environment that is changing rapidly.